zzehli/study-notes/data structure and algorithm/algorithm.md

 * use an array to count letters in an anagram and compare the array or use tuple for hashtable
 ### 12 Integer to Roman
 * iterate through the list of possible values (symbol-value list) in desc order, add corresponding symbol to res
+### 151 Reverse Words In a String
+* can be done with `strip()` and `split()`
+* a better solution is to use two pointers to reverse the string char by char: https://leetcode.com/problems/reverse-words-in-a-string/solutions/737124/python-2-solutions-oneliner-inplace-for-list-of-chars-explained
+### 6 Zigzag Conversion
+* find patterns through organization (https://leetcode.com/problems/zigzag-conversion/solutions/817306/very-simple-and-intuitive-o-n-python-solution-with-explanation)
+### 68** Text Justification
+* pure string manipulation, pay attention to how space are distributed when maxwidth is reached
 ## Trie

 ### 208 Implement Trie (Prefix Tree)